zkiu/Task-Tracker/README.md

 2021-05-18:

 1. Move hosting to Netlify from Firebase Hosting
+2. Migrate to Bootstrap v5 from v4
+3. Migrate to React Router from Reach Router
-2. On-going update of codes
+4. On-going update of codes

 ---